-- Establish inclusive employer brands by participating in the NextGen Initiatives.
+- Establish inclusive employer brands by participating in the NextGen Leader Initiatives.

 Are you IN?

-- How long is the NextGen Leaders program?
+- How long is the NextGen Leader Initiatives?

-- The NextGen Leaders program is a six-month program.
-The upcoming program will run from February 3 – July 31, 2020.
+- The NextGen Leader Initiatives is a 6-month program and will run from March – September 2023.

 - What is the expected time commitment for mentors?